-The weight for a Knowledge Group appears in parentheses following each group title.
+&lt;sup>9 The weight for a Knowledge Group appears in parentheses following each group title.
 The weights indicate the number of exam items out of 100 items that target that knowledge group.
-The weights summed for all 15 knowledge groups equals 100, reflecting the 100 items on the exam.
+The weights summed for all 14 knowledge groups equal 100, reflecting the 100 items on the exam.

 &lt;sup>10 The component knowledge statements were taken from the original Job Task Analysis.
-Knowledge Groups were formed and knowledge statements were slightly revised by a group of Certified Mental Performance Consultant® (CMPC) Subject Matter Experts (SMEs).
-Two knowledge statements were deleted and three statements were added.
-A second group of CMPC® SMEs participated in a systematic quantitative process to weight the Knowledge Groups.
+Knowledge Groups were formed and knowledge statements were revised by a group of Certified Mental Performance Consultant® (CMPC) Subject Matter Experts (SMEs).
+A second group of CMPC SMEs participated in a systematic quantitative process to weight the Knowledge Groups.